WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 The purpose of this tutorial is to show how to create a basic block based theme and help theme developers transition to full site editing.

+Full site editing is an experimental feature.
+This tutorial was written for Gutenberg version 8.5.

 Please also see the documentation for block-based themes at https://developer.wordpress.org/block-editor/developers/themes/block-based-themes/

+## Table of Contents
+ - What is needed to create a block-based theme?
+ - Creating the theme
+ - Create the templates and template parts
+ - Experimental-theme.json -Global styles
+ - Adding blocks

 ## What is needed to create a block-based theme?

 To use a block based theme you need to have Gutenberg installed and full site editing must be enabled.
 Full site editing can be enabled from the Gutenberg experiments menu in the WordPress admin area.

-This tutorial was written for Gutenberg version 8.4.

 A block-based theme is built using templates and template parts.
+Each template or template part contains the [block grammar](https://developer.wordpress.org/block-editor/principles/key-concepts/#blocks), the HTML, for the selected blocks.

-Templates are your main files according to the [template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/), for example index, single or archive.
+Templates are the main files by the [template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/), for example index, single or archive.
 Templates can optionally include template parts, for example header, footer or a sidebar.

-A block based theme requires an index.php file, and index template, a style.css file, and a functions.php file.
+A block based theme requires an index.php file, and index template file, a style.css file, and a functions.php file.
 You decide what additional templates and template parts to include in your theme.

-Templates are placed inside the block-templates folder, and template parts are placed inside the block-template-parts folder.
+Templates are placed inside the block-templates folder, and template parts are placed inside the block-template-parts folder:

 ```
 theme